 You may also like:

 Cleaning the oven is no easy task and probably not one that you’re looking forward to.
 However, a pristine cooker is important not only to the quality of your food but to your health, too.
-Unfortunately, many of us don’t know how often they need to give their ovens a deep clean.
-So, what’s the answer?
+Should the oven be cleaned after every use?

 In short – it depends.
 How much you use it and what you cook all play a part in this.
 However, in general, we should aim to clean them at least once every 6 months.

 So, if you are: